 Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

-Wednesday's game between the Louisville Cardinals (6-1) and the Ole Miss Rebels (6-1) at The Pavilion at Ole Miss is expected to be a tight matchup, as our computer prediction projects a final score of 68-65, with Louisville coming out on top.
-Game time is at 9:15 PM ET on November 29.
+Wednesday's game between the Louisville Cardinals (6-1) and Ole Miss Rebels (6-1) matching up at The Pavilion at Ole Miss has a projected final score of 68-65 (according to our computer prediction) in favor of Louisville, so it should be a competitive matchup.
+The game will tip off at 9:15 PM ET on November 29.

-In their last outing on Saturday, the Rebels claimed a 58-45 victory against Little Rock.
+The Rebels won their most recent matchup 58-45 against Little Rock on Saturday.

-In their most recent game on Saturday, the Rebels earned a 58-45 victory over Little Rock.
-The Cardinals head into this contest following an 81-70 victory over Gonzaga on Sunday.
-Marquesha Davis scored a team-high 11 points for the Rebels in the win.
-Kiki Jefferson scored 21 points in the Cardinals' victory, leading the team.
+The Rebels enter this contest on the heels of a 58-45 win over Little Rock on Saturday.
+In their most recent outing on Sunday, the Cardinals earned an 81-70 victory over Gonzaga.
+Snudda Collins scored a team-leading 11 points for the Rebels in the victory.
+Kiki Jefferson totaled 21 points, four rebounds and five assists for the Cardinals.

 Catch college basketball action all season long on Fubo!